ahurta92/ams562-notes/lectures/6/classes1.rst

 - Types are good at directly representing ideas in our code.

     - Helps us, the compiler, and those who read our code understand our code better
-    - When we want to do integer arthmetic, :code:`int` is a good type.
+    - When we want to do integer arithmetic, :code:`int` is a good type.
     - When we want to manipulate text, :code:`string` is a good type.

   - If you can think of "it" as a separate entity, its plausible that it can be made into a class